-If any Interest Payment Amount is not paid as a consequence of a Non-Payment Event or a Non-Payment Election pursuant to Condition 6.1 (Non-Payment Event) or 6.2 (Non-Payment Election) (as the case may be), then, from the date of such Non-Payment Event or Non-Payment Election (the Dividend Stopper Date), the Bank will not, so long as any of the Capital Securities are outstanding:
+If any Interest Payment Amount is not paid as a consequence of a Non-Payment Event or a Non-Payment Election pursuant to Condition 5.1 (Non-Payment Event) or 5.2 (Non-Payment Election) (as the case may be), then, from the Dividend Stopper Date, the Bank will not, so long as any of the Perpetual Bonds are outstanding:

-- (a) declare or pay any distribution or dividend or make any other payment on, and will procure that no distribution or dividend or other payment is made on, Ordinary Shares (other than to the extent that any such distribution, dividend or other payment is declared before such Dividend Stopper Date); or - (b) pay interest, profit or any other distribution on any of its Other Common Equity Tier 1 Instruments or securities, ranking, as to the right of payment of dividend, distributions or similar payments, junior to or pari passu with the Obligations (excluding securities)

-the terms of which do not at the relevant time enable the Bank to defer or otherwise not to make such payment), only to the extent such restriction on payment or distribution is permitted under the Applicable Regulatory Capital Requirements; or

-- (c) directly or indirectly redeem, purchase, cancel, reduce or otherwise acquire Ordinary Shares; or - (d) directly or indirectly redeem, purchase, cancel, reduce or otherwise acquire Other Common Equity Tier 1 Instruments or any securities issued by the Bank ranking, as to the right of repayment of capital, junior to or pari passu with the Obligations (excluding securities the terms of which stipulate a mandatory redemption or conversion into equity), only to the extent such restriction on redemption, purchase, cancellation, reduction or acquisition is permitted under the Applicable Regulatory Capital Requirements, in each case unless or until one Interest Payment Amount following the Dividend Stopper Date has been paid in full.
+- (a) declare or pay any distribution or dividend or make any other payment on, and will procure that no distribution or dividend or other payment is made on, Shares (other than to the extent that any such distribution, dividend or other payment is declared before such Dividend Stopper Date); or - (b) pay interest, profit or any other distribution on any of its Other Common Equity Tier 1 Instruments or securities, ranking, as to the right of payment of dividend, distributions or similar payments, junior to or pari passu with the Obligations (excluding securities the terms of which do not at the relevant time enable the Bank to defer or otherwise not to make such payment), only to the extent such restriction on payment or distribution is permitted under the Applicable Regulatory Capital Requirements; or - (c) directly or indirectly redeem, purchase, cancel, reduce or otherwise acquire Shares; or - (d) directly or indirectly redeem, purchase, cancel, reduce or otherwise acquire Other Common Equity Tier 1 Instruments or any securities issued by the Bank ranking, as to the right of repayment of capital, junior to or pari passu with the Obligations (excluding securities the terms of which stipulate a mandatory redemption or conversion into equity), only to the extent such restriction on redemption, purchase, cancellation, reduction or acquisition is permitted under the Applicable Regulatory Capital Requirements, in each case unless or until one Interest Payment Amount following such Dividend Stopper Date has been paid in full.

-7 PAYMENTS
+6 PAYMENTS

-7.1 Payments in respect of Capital Securities
+6.1 Payments in respect of Perpetual Bonds

-Subject as provided below, payments will be made by credit or transfer to the holder's account registered with MCDC and provided to the Bank by MCDC (Designated Account).
+Subject as provided below, payments will be made by credit or transfer to the holder's bank account registered with MCDC (Designated Account).

-Payments of principal in respect of each Capital Security will be made to the Designated Account of the holder (or the first named of joint holders) of the Capital Security appearing in the Register at the close of business on the third business day (being for this purpose a day on which banks are open for business in Muscat) before the relevant due date.
-Notwithstanding the previous sentence, if a holder of Capital Security does not have a Designated Account payment will instead be made by a cheque in OMR drawn on a Designated Bank (as defined below).
+Payments of principal in respect of each Perpetual Bond will be made to the Designated Account of the holder of the Perpetual Bond appearing in the Register.
+Notwithstanding the previous sentence, if a holder of Perpetual Bond does not have a Designated Account payment will instead be made by a cheque in RO drawn on a Designated Bank (as defined below).